Anamico/MVisionAPIWebhookEndpoint/README.md

 node index.js
 ```

+## Make sure the server is publicly accessible

+NOTE: Webhooks work by the MVision Servers calling out to the web server YOU set up.
+So this server MUST be publicly accessible on the configured port.
+Moreover, the server must be https (http will not work from the MVision API service point of view).

+This project DOES include a sample of a basic http server, but you would need to front-end this with nginx, haproxy or some other loadbalancer that can provide the https target for the Webhook.

+Make sure you have routing set up for incoming connections to forward to your example server on port 3000 (default), or whichever port you set in index.js.

+You can easily test connectivity by turning off wifi on your mobile device and trying to get to https://<external ip>:3000/ .
+If it's correctly configured you will get the certificate validation issue and if you accept it, will get the welcome message.

 # Set up the webhook in the MVision Developer Portal

 Go to https://developer.mvision.mcafee.com, find the <b>Self-Service -> API Hub Management</b> section